“Steps from the sea, an uber-cool island hideaway oozing Cycladic charm; perfect for couples and young families”

 Local eating options are a limited to a few low-key beach bars.
 For something a bit livelier, head into pretty as a picture Chora, where colourful bougainvillea-draped squares are dotted with chequered tablecloths over wooden tables.
 We ate in cute as a button restaurant Chic and loved it!

 - Room service

 - The gorgeous saltwater pool, 3m deep and unheated, is long enough for a serious swim, with the bonus of that shimmering view.
-As the heat cools, guests get sporty on the tennis / basketball court, work out in the gym, or enjoy private yoga sessions (there are occasional yoga retreats too)
+As the heat cools, guests get sporty on the tennis / basketball court, work out in the gym, or enjoy yoga sessions at the studio by the vineyard

 - The tiny port of Karavostasis is a 5-minute walk (10 minutes to the ferry) with beach bars, shingle sands and pristine waters.
 It’s surprisingly uncrowded